Warfare (band): History

 The fourth album, A Conflict of Hatred, featured Mantas from Venom and keyboardist Lazer joined the band as a new member.
 After the album's release in 1988, the band moved to FM Revolver Records.
 The album Hammer Horror, which was a tribute to the British Hammer film studios famous for their horror films, was released on this label in 1990, but Evo was not happy with the label and re-recorded the whole album and released it with extra tracks on Silva Screen Records.

-The band disbanded in 1993.
+A new line-up emerged in 1991 featuring Evo, Zlaughter and guitarists Algy Ward (ex-Tank) and Evo's onetime The Blood bandmate JJ Bedsore and also Fred Purser of Tygers of Pan Tang on keyboards.
+After a few more member changes - Ward and Purser being replaced by Mantas and Chris Labron respectively, Warfare disbanded in 1993.

 Evo appeared on Warhead's 1995 album Warhead with Algy Ward and Würzel.
 In 2002, the compilation Metal Anarchy – The Best of Warfare was released on Sanctuary Records with a selection of tracks from their releases.
-In 2021, Warfare released the 3-CD compilation Songbook of Filth which featured Pete Way and Fast Eddie Clarke playing together for the first time ever.
+In 2021, Warfare released the 3-CD compilation Songbook of Filth which featured Pete Way and Fast Eddie Clarke recording together for the first time ever since the failed attempt at Fastway ended with Way not performing on their album.